cytoscape/cytoscape.js/documentation/md/intro.md

 Cytoscape.js is an open-source project, and anyone is free to contribute.
 For more information, refer to the [GitHub README](https://github.com/cytoscape/cytoscape.js).

-The library was developed at the [Donnelly Centre](http://thedonnellycentre.utoronto.ca) at the [University of Toronto](http://www.utoronto.ca/).
+The library was created at the [Donnelly Centre](http://thedonnellycentre.utoronto.ca) at the [University of Toronto](http://www.utoronto.ca/).
 It is the successor of [Cytoscape Web](http://cytoscapeweb.cytoscape.org/).